 - you’re a UK national or Irish citizen, or have settled status under the EU Settlement Scheme or indefinite leave to remain, so there are no restrictions on how long you can stay

-- you normally live in England, and did not move there just to study
+- you normally live in England

 - you’ll be studying at a university in England